HootJacques/Portfolio/README.md

 - Table of Content / Menu Bar
     - Navigation with jump links to each of 4 sections
 - Profile section
-     -Bio with content cuztomized to the technology specific program.
+    - Bio with content cuztomized to the technology specific program.
 - Skills section (Resume)
     - Resume
 - Work Samples section